 It almost goes without saying that you should keep the Grand Canyon on your list of things to see in Middle America.
 Quite possibly America’s most famous monument, ether natural or man-made, it’s about as stunning a display of nature as you can find.
-Just make sure you visit the north rim of the canyon, as that’s the part you see in photos and on postcards; the south is beautiful also but doesn’t quite capture the spectacle.
+Just make sure you visit the north rim of the canyon, as that’s the part you see in photos and on postcards; the south is also beautiful, but it doesn’t quite capture the spectacle.

 The Strip – Las Vegas, Nevada

-The Las Vegas Strip may have a reputation for being gaudy and over-the-top, but it’s not as if this isn’t the point.
+The Las Vegas Strip may have a reputation for being gaudy and over the top, but it’s not as if this isn’t the point.
 And the bottom line is it’s quite something to see (and enjoy up close).
-Essentially a long street packed with brightly lit casinos and resorts on both sides, it’s unlike any other urban area in the country or the world for that matter.
+Essentially, a long street packed with brightly lit casinos and resorts on both sides, it’s unlike any other urban area in the country or the world for that matter.
 The Strip is actually surprisingly impressive in daylight, but it’s best seen at night when the lights come on and the city really comes alive.

 Churchill Downs – Louisville, Kentucky